Entail

 Abolishing Entails

-Clearly, an heir might wish to sell the land (or to devise it to someone of their own choosing) and could not do so without some means of docking (or eliminating) the entail and substituting a fee simple interest.
+Clearly, an heir might wish to sell the land or to devise it to someone of their own choosing but could not do so without some means of docking (or eliminating) the entail and substituting a fee simple interest.
 Scholars disagree on the ease with which entails could be docked, but most agree that it was more difficult to accomplish in Virginia than in the mother country.
 The formal mechanism required an act of the legislature, a strategy available only to the wealthy and persistent.
 [The process itself was cumbersome, requiring approvals from heirs in remainder and reversion, and usually that the entailed land be replaced by entailing land of equal value.]
 Of course, it is likely that poor recordkeeping resulted in some small entails being ignored, at least in the frontier counties (with, of course, the collusion of the heirs).

 Entail was effectively abolished by Virginia by an Act of October 1776 that declared that tenants in fee tail on land (or slaves) would henceforth be owners in fee simple.
 Primogeniture was replaced by the inheritance law of 1785 which distributed an intestate’s land equally among all his children.
 Some northern colonies never acknowledged the concept of fee tail and others abolished it almost immediately after the Revolution.
 The other new southern states abolished both entail and primogeniture as well during or shortly after the Revolution.
 (The exception is South Carolina, in which entail in the form described here never took hold.)
 Life estates continued to be quite common, but entail in the form described here disappeared.